Replaying Japan 2022 – Call for Papers

 Call for Papers

 Since 2012, when we held the first meeting in Edmonton, the Replaying Japan conference has hosted researchers from various fields conducting research on Japanese game culture.
-The ninth international conference is also our 10th anniversary meeting.
-We are returning virtually to the University of Alberta 10 years after we first met for an online conference.
-We celebrate the rich and international research community that has evolved over the decade.
+The tenth international conference will be hosted by Ritsumeikan University at the Osaka Ibaraki Campus.
+After a two year hiatus, we hope to have some aspects of this conference conducted on-site, with an online section for those unable to make it to Osaka.
+Through this conference we wish to continue to celebrate the rich and international research community interested in games and Japan that has evolved since 2012.

-Proposals that address artificial intelligence in Japanese game culture are thus encouraged, but other topics are also welcome.
+This theme has been selected to allow participants to demonstrate the broad range in which Japanese games can be used as an instrument for learning.
+Particular attention will therefore be paid to how learning is represented in Japanese games.
+Proposals that address games for learning in Japanese game culture are thus encouraged, but other topics are also welcome.
 This conference focuses broadly on Japanese game culture, education, and industry.
-It aims to bring education, and the Japanese game industry from the perspectives of humanities, social sciences, business, or education.
+It aims to bring academics, educators, and the Japanese game industry together.
+Academics from all perspectives are welcome, including the humanities, social sciences, business, and education.
 We encourage poster/demonstration proposals of games or interactive projects related to these themes.

-As the conference is being held online we will be following a compressed presentation format where presentations are short to leave time for questions.
+As the conference is being held in a hybrid format (online and on site), we will be following a compressed presentation format where presentations are short to leave time for questions.

 - Each session will be 30 minutes and will have a chair.

 - During the online sessions, presenters will not present their papers.
-Instead they will be given a few minutes to summarize their work.
+Instead they will be given 3 minutes to summarize their work.

 - There will be a respondent who will comment briefly on the papers/posters/demos and ask the first questions.